MiladAlshomary/GUA-Elastic-Plugin/README.md

 GUA-Elastic-Plugin
 ==================
-GUA (Google Url Analytics) elastic plugin that retrieves clickes analytics of shortend urls and put the anaylitcs into a specific index.
+GUA (Google Url Analytics) elastic plugin that retrieves clicks analytics of shortened urls and puts the analytics into a specific index.

-- Your shorten urls can be either in a file ( url per line ) or in an index under specific field .
+- Your shortened urls can be either in a file (url per line) or in an index under a specific field.
-- The plugin pulls the clicks from google api every 2 hours and save them in an index you specify .
+- The plugin pulls the clicks from google api every 2 hours and saves them in an index you specify.

 Installation :
 ----------
-1- Build the project using maven :
+1- Build the project using maven:
-Under GUA-Elastic-Plugin folder run the command :
+Under GUA-Elastic-Plugin folder run the command:

     mvn package
 To get the gua-plugin-1.0-SNAPSHOT.zip under releases folder

-2- Install the plugin into elastic using this command :
+2- Install the plugin into elastic using this command:

      ./bin/plugin -url file:/path_to_gua-plugin-1.0-SNAPSHOT.zip --install GUAPlugin

-Usage :
+Usage:
 ----------
 Creating the gua river can be done in two ways:

-1-Creating a river from a file source ( where your shorten urls are in a file ):
+1-Creating a river from a file source (where your shortened urls are in a file):

     PUT _river/my_gua_river/_meta
     {